 Lastly, if you have achievements and certifications, you can include them on your resume.
 You can create your own section if you want to make it even easier to scan these achievements.

 You can get an education job without specific experience teaching.
-If you’re looking for your first-ever teaching job, you’re going to rely heavily on your education and skills.
+If you’re looking for your first-ever teaching job, you’re going to rely heavily on your education and skills, using a functional format for your resume.
 You can also list academic experience, internships, and volunteering work when you’re listing your experience.
 These things all count as relevant experience, even if you weren’t getting paid.

 Yes.
-You should always ensure that your education resume has all the right skills to reflect exactly what the hiring manager wants to hear.
-Even just taking a few extra minutes to personalize a resume can help significantly in getting that all-important job interview.
+You should always ensure that your education resume has all the right skills to reflect what the hiring manager wants to see.
+Even just taking a few extra minutes to tailor your resume can help significantly in getting that all-important job interview.
 Look into resume keywords in the job posting so you can change your education resume in the way that a hiring manager really wants to see.